 WHEREAS, the Parties wish to enter into an arrangement whereby Business Associate will provide certain services to Covered Entity, and, pursuant to such arrangement, Business Associate may be considered a “business associate” of Covered Entity as defined in HIPAA or the HIPAA Security Rule, Breach Notice Rule or Privacy Rule; and

-If a Service Order entered into under a Subscription Agreement between Medfusion and the client thereto provides that the parties will enter into Medfusion’s standard Business Associate Agreement, then Medfusion (“Business Associate”), and such client (the “Covered Entity”) (each a “Party” and collectively the “Parties”) hereby agree to the terms and conditions of this Business Associate Agreement (this “Business Associate Agreement”).
+If a Service Order (as defined in the Terms set forth above) entered into under a Services Agreement between Medfusion and the client thereto provides that such Service Order is subject to Medfusion’s standard Terms and Conditions, then Medfusion (“Business Associate”), and such client (the “Covered Entity”) (each a “Party” and, collectively, the “Parties”) hereby agree to the terms and conditions of this Business Associate Agreement (this “Business Associate Agreement”).

-Terms used but not otherwise defined in this Business Associate Agreement shall have the same meaning as the meaning ascribed to those terms in the Health Information Portability and Accountability Act of 1996, codified as 42 U.S.C. § 1320d (“HIPAA”), the Health Information Technology Act of 2009, as codified at 42 U.S.C.A. prec. § 17901 (the “HITECH” Act), and any current and future regulations promulgated under HIPAA or HITECH.
+Terms used but not otherwise defined in this Business Associate Agreement shall have the same meaning as the meaning ascribed to those terms in the HIPAA and HITECH, and any current and future regulations promulgated under HIPAA or HITECH.

 (a) Any unintentional acquisition, access, or use of Protected Health Information by a workforce member or person acting under the authority of Covered Entity or Business Associate, if such acquisition, access or use was made in good faith and within the scope of authority and does not result in further use or disclosure in a manner not permitted under the HIPAA Privacy Rule; or